Frequently Asked Questions

 Who are the other participants in the program?

 Genesis is a coeducational program that seeks to bring together participants from different backgrounds and experiences.
 Participants come from all over the United States, Canada, Israel, Germany, Russia, and other countries with diverse educational experiences, family backgrounds, and previous experience with Judaism.

 Do you have to be Jewish to attend?

 In accordance with the principles of Brandeis University, Genesis is a non-sectarian program, with the primary requirement for entry being an eagerness to learn and participate in our community.
 Genesis welcomes participants from all backgrounds and previous experience with Judaism.

 Are there other high school students on campus during Genesis?

 BIMA runs parallel to Genesis with points of interaction between the two programs.
-BIMA and Genesis participants live in the same residence halls (one male, one female) on separate floors.
+Participants live in the same residence halls (one male, one female) on separate floors.
 Additionally, BIMA and Genesis have the opportunity to interact around the planning and celebration of Shabbat and certain areas of community life.

-Encounters at Brandeis also runs other programs during the summer that have less contact with BIMA and Genesis.
-Impact Boston overlaps with some of Genesis, and there are a few shorter programs that may also be on campus.
+Brandeis HSP also runs other programs during the summer that have less contact with BIMA and Genesis.
+Impact Boston overlaps with some of Genesis, as do Mock Trial Boot Camp and 3D Game Design.